 I’m interested in stocking your products in my store or on my site, how do I get in touch?

 We'd love to be stocked in your store!
 For all trade inquiries please visit our Stockists page.
 Alternatively you can email sales@theseepcompanycom and we can work through it together.

 I’m interested in partnering or collaborating with you, how do I get in touch?

 Again, yes please!
-For all press and collaboration inquiries please visit our Press page or send an email to holly@theseepcompanycom and we can chat about how we can work together.
+For all press and collaboration inquiries please visit our Press page or send an email to silvia@theseepcompanycom and we can chat about how we can work together.